varunganti33/SAT-ACT-PROJECT/README.md

 - EDA
 - working with Jupyter notebooks for development and reporting

-# PROBLEM STATMENT:
+# Problem Statement

 We want to propose to the ACT INC board different strategies that will increase the participation rates in the North East.
 We wanto use EDA to take a look at aggregate SAT and ACT participation rates from each state in the United States.
 Our team will identify different trends across reigons in America that helps us define our problem, low participating states.

 - #### HOW CAN WE USE DATA FROM LOW PARTICIPATING STATES TO ESTABLISH A MARKETING STRATEGY TO INCREASE ACT PARTICIPATION?

 ---
-# EXECUTIVE SUMMARY:
+# Executive Summary

 Northeast participation rates for ACT has been on a drastic decline, while Sat Participation has increased over 25% in the last year.
 As the manager for marketing at ACT inc, I want to figure out why participation in the North East is low compared to a high participation in the SAT.
 Many different factors have an affect on the participation rates, such as state policy, student demographics, and geographical location.